General Configuration

 SCEPman can be connected to Jamf as External CA. Via SCEPman's static interface and a challenge password enrolled devices will be able to obtain certificates.
 In addition, Jamf acts as SCEP Proxy for configuration profiles.
 So, Jamf proxies the communication between SCEPman and your devices.

-Jamf integration of SCEPman can be easily enabled via the following app configurations:
+Jamf integration of SCEPman can be easily enabled via the following environment variables on SCEPman app service (the one without -cm in the name):

 SCEPman needs to be connected to the Jamf API to check the status of onboarded clients.
 This is used for the revocation of certificates.
-Please define the following app configuration parameters:
+Please define the following environment variables:

 Therefore, please add an appropriate service account under "Jamf Pro User Accounts & Groups":